mrsarm/rust-actix-contrib-rest/README.md

 It does include structs and methods to:

-- Managing errors.
+- ⚠️ Managing errors.
-- Properly serialize errors, with a JSON response explaining the reason.
+- 📣 Properly serialize errors, with a JSON response explaining the reason.
-- Pagination and query search structs.
+- 📄 Pagination and query search structs.
-- Basic types for managing DB connections and transactions (`sqlx-postgres` feature).
+- 🛢 Basic types for managing DB connections and transactions (`sqlx-postgres` feature).
-- Basic methods to easily deals with streams and integration tests.
+- ✅ Basic methods to easily deals with streams and integration tests.

+Check the 📖 docs at https://docs.rs/actix-contrib-logger/.

 ### About